Silicon Valley Bank

 Tools used: Sketch, Mural etc...

-We worked through an exercise to map out the user journey documenting the step by step actions a user can take.
-We are highlighting the low points and high points of the journey.
-These critical moments actually helps us identify opportunities for example, providing moments of delight.
-On the flip side, identifying the low points will actually help us reduce friction and provide a better experience.
+We worked through an exercise to map out the user journey—documenting the step-by-step actions a user can take.
+We highlighted the low points and high points of the journey.
+These critical moments actually helped us identify opportunities for example, providing moments of delight.
+On the flip side, identifying the low points helped us reduce friction and provide a better user experience.

 The Process: Concept testing followed by a heuristic evaluation